 As lahar flows down a volcano, it buries everything in its path.
 But they don’t only occur during a volcano eruption.
-Lahar can recur for decades afterwards.
+Lahar can recur for decades afterward.

 Lahar is among the most serious ground-based hazards at volcanoes.
-Depending on its density, they can reach speeds up to 65 km/hr.
+Depending on their density, they can reach speeds up to 65 km/hr.
 They’re far-reaching and have extended hundreds of kilometers in distance.

 How do lahars form?